kattaajay/AC209A_SlopeDetection/Report-IntroductionandEDA.md

 ![png](Report-IntroductionandEDA_files/Report-IntroductionandEDA_32_1.png)

-#### Comments:
+** Comments **
-* The gyro in the z direction caputres some interesting signals during a gait cycle
+1. The gyro in the z direction caputres some interesting signals during a gait cycle
-* Uphill data has more extreme values
+2. Uphill data has more extreme values
-* Flat ground and downhill data have the most differences at around 10% and 55% gait cycle
+3. Flat ground and downhill data have the most differences at around 10% and 55% gait cycle

-### EDA for 7-Class Classification/Regression
+### 2) EDA for 7-Class Classification/Regression

 Secondly, we performed some data exploration for the regression problem.
 Even though the data is collected   at   discrete   slopes,   the   relationship   between   certain   predictors   and   walking   slope   can still   be   shown.